 Community Volunteer in Goa India

-A fulfilling way to spend time volunteering to improve the lives and futures of people in the local communities of Goa.
+A fulfilling way to spend time volunteering in India to improve the lives and futures of people in the local communities of Goa.
 The project’s main aim is to provide a good education and basic knowledge of health and healthcare to the local people improving their present and future lives.
 The design of the project incorporates basic informal education, life skills training, arts and crafts activities, and the teaching of subjects such as mathematics, science, geography and also English.
-Additionally, it raises children’s awareness of environmental issues, basic hygiene methods and behaviour skills.
+Additionally, it raises children’s awareness of environmental issues, basic hygiene methods, and behaviour skills.

 Essentially, the project is split into three clear sections.
 As a participant at the project you will be involved in the Women’s Shelter Project,Women Empowerment Project and Home for the Aged.